Bumblebig/Bumblebig/README.md

 ### Hi there 👋, I'm Abdurrahman

-#### I am a Passionate software engineer with a focus on web development and a love for open source.
+I am a Passionate software engineer with a focus on web development and a love for open source.

 <br/>
-Skills: React/ tailwindcss/ html/ css/ javascript/ c/ python/ bash
+Skills: React / Tailwindcss / HTML / CSS / JavaScript / C / Python / Bash / Sass

 - 📧 [I'm open to any collaboration](mailto:dreydare16@gmail.com)